 A wide range of essential advice for veterans

 If you feel that you could use some friendly support when dealing with VA issues, talk to TuckerAllen Our staff will help you navigate areas, such as the service requirements to qualify for Veterans or Survivors pensions, and how to calculate specific payment amounts.
 Our advisors will help you to understand the geriatric and long-term care options available through VA and which ones are covered as part of the VHA Standard Medical Benefits package.
 We also can answer your questions about many other veterans-related topics and opportunities.

 For example, it is critical to have a comprehensive estate plan in place, regardless of your assets or long-term care situation.
 When you designate which family members will inherit your possessions, you spare them the pain and cost of a probate fight or family disagreements when the time comes.

 To learn more, contact us today.
-You also can arrange to have a free one-hour initial consultation to discuss your individual planning priorities.
+You also can arrange to have an initial consultation to discuss your individual priorities.